deepakmaurya7/Portfolio/README.md

 * React Icons - For using icons in the skills section and buttons.
 * CSS - For styling and responsive design.
 * EmailJS - (optional) For handling contact form submissions.

+# Installation
+To run the portfolio website locally:

+1. Clone this repository: